isomerpages/mlaw-lab/_legal-services/How do I Apply?/how-do-i-apply-for-legal-aid.md

 <p>Please note that this is a general overview of the LAB's application process
 for legal aid and assistance.
 Your application may be processed differently, depending on the facts of your case.</p>
-<p>For legal advice matters, you need to register and attend at LAB to see
+<p>For legal advice matters, please make an appointment via the OneMinLaw
+Portal at (<a href="http://go.gov.sg/omp" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/omp</a>)
-the Duty Lawyer.
+before visiting LAB to see the Duty Lawyer.
 Other than the preliminary means test, there are no other processes such as statement taking, merits test, etc.</p>
 <p>Upon registering an application with us, we will ask you for your consent
 to share the data that we will be collecting from you during the course of your application.
 Data collected will be kept strictly confidential.